 Ascent Stage is the personal weblog of me, John Tolva.
-I was born and now currently live in Chicago.
+I was born and raised in Chicago and now live in Denver.

 In 2007 the small town of Barile, Italy — birthplace of my great-grandparents — recognized me as a distinguished “fellow citizen” for my work to promote the region and cultural heritage in general.
 I don’t expect you to believe that, because I barely did.
 But it really happened.

-My background is in English literature and multimedia design, bedfellows less strange than you might think.
-I’m interested in language, literature, music, design, architecture, urban planning, mass transit, spaceflight, genealogy, all forms of technology and travel.
+My background is in English literature and interactive design, bedfellows less strange than you might think.
+I’m interested in language, literature, music, design, architecture, urban planning, mass transit, spaceflight, genealogy, marine reef ecosystems, astronomy, and all forms of technology and travel.
 I have a family of two sons, a daughter, and alovelywife.

 The epigram at the top of the site comes from The Invention of the Zero by Richard Kenney, one of the most original works of poetry I’ve ever encountered.

 You can reach me via e-mail at firstname.lastname@example.org or by leaving a comment on this website.